terra-money/classic-core/README.md

 **Step 2.
 Add account to genesis**

-Next, you will need to add your account to genesis.
-Your account will also need an initial balance to start.
-The following commands add your account and set the initial balance:
+Next, add your account to genesis and set an initial balance to start.
+Run the following commands to add your account and set the initial balance:

 ```bash
 terrad add-genesis-account $(terrad keys show <account_name> -a) 100000000uluna,1000usd